Gospel-py/Predicting-House-Prices-with-Machine-Learning/README.md

 ## Data Preprocessing

 The data downloaded from Kaggle was already in a clean state.
-There were outliers, missing values,
+There were no outliers, missing values, structural errors, or irrelevant data.

 ## Exploratory Data Analysis